statmech1

 Common Topics: entropy, state, distribution, function, states

 This is the first of a multi-part series of articles intended to give a concise overview of statistical mechanics and some of its applications.
-These articles are by no means comprehensive of the entire field, but aim to give a clear line of reasoning from Boltzmann’s equation to non-equilibrium statistical mechanics.
+These articles are by no means comprehensive of the entire field but aim to give a clear line of reasoning from Boltzmann’s equation to non-equilibrium statistical mechanics.
 It is hoped that these articles will help the reader to better understand the framework of statistical mechanics as well as the concepts of entropy and the second law, which are notoriously slippery concepts to fully grasp, even for practicing physicists.

 Statistical mechanics aims to predict the macroscopic behavior of many-body systems by studying the configurations and interactions of the individual bodies.
 Statistical mechanics is often taught as an extension of thermodynamics.
 This is helpful since it can give a clearer understanding of thermodynamic quantities such as temperature and entropy.
 However, the application of statistical mechanics is not constrained only to thermodynamic problems.
-Indeed, it has been successfully applied to many problems outside of pure physics: a few examples include the behavior of stock markets, the spread of disease, information processing in neural nets, and self segregation in neighborhoods.
+Indeed, it has been successfully applied to many problems outside of pure physics: a few examples include the behavior of stock markets, the spread of disease, information processing in neural nets, and self-segregation in neighborhoods.

 Gibbs Entropy and the Boltzmann Equation

 To begin, consider a collection of subsystems simultaneously occupying the phase space ##\Omega_{E}## where ##\Omega_{E}## is a subspace with constant energy ##E## of the total phase space.
 The nature of the subsystems is left unspecified for the sake of generality.
-Now consider that the positions and momenta are discretized such that ##\Omega_{E}## is partitioned into ##l## discrete cells labelled ##\omega_{1},\omega_{2},\cdots\omega_{l}## as shown below.
+Now consider that the positions and momenta are discretized such that ##\Omega_{E}## is partitioned into ##l## discrete cells labeled ##\omega_{1},\omega_{2},\cdots\omega_{l}## as shown below.
 Each point ##P_{i}## represents the particular state of a subsystem in phase space.

 Let ##\omega_{i}## represent the number of sub-systems consistent with the ##i##th thermodynamic state.
 The number of subsystems in all the accessible states must sum to the total number of subsystems as